-All files under Where is the address of

-UnitronUC32 \ [SiteName] \dbase Controller to be commissioned.

-All files under Where is the address of the

-Comms Controller to be
+All files under Where is the address of the UnitronUC32 \ [Site V ame] \dbase Comms Controller to be commissioned.
+All files under Where is the address of the UnitronUC32 \[SiteName]\strat5 Comms Controller to be commissioned.

-UnitronUC32 \ [SiteName] \strat5 commissioned.

 The same files should be copied back to the central computer at the end of each day / commissioning period.